 Statute of Limitations

 The statute of limitations deadline varies for each state, but it is usually somewhere between 1 and 5 years from the date of the assault or abuse.
-In Maryland, sexual abuse or assault cases are subject to the general 3-year statute of limitations that applies to all tort claims.
+In Maryland, sexual abuse or assault cases brought by adult victims (over the age of 18) are subject to the general 3-year statute of limitations that applies to all tort claims.
 Md.
 Code Ann., Cts. & Jud.
 Proc. § 5-101.